Seven top considerations for fire safety in the workplace | Moorepay

 To help prevent fire in the workplace, the risk assessment should identify:

-• what could cause a fire to start, incl. sources of ignition (heat or sparks) and substances that burn
+• What could cause a fire to start, including sources of ignition (heat or sparks) and substances that burn.

 Once you have identified the risks, you can take appropriate action to control them.
 Consider whether you can avoid them altogether or, if this is not possible, how you can reduce the risks and manage them.